thejano/laravel-filterable/README.md

     'false' => false,
 ];
 ```
-And finally we should resolve the mapped value through `resolveValue()` method.
+And finally, we should resolve the mapped value through `resolveValue()` method.
 ```php
 protected array $mapValues = [
     'true' => true,